-Unfortunately, there is no real way to guarantee your website will never get hacked, but there definitely are some healthy security measures every website owner should be aware of, as they can reduce the likely hood and possibly even discourage hacks from occurring.
+The truth is, no one can guarantee your website will never ever get hacked.
+There are however some simple, yet effective security measures every website owner should be aware of, to ensure the overall health of their website.
+These measures alone can significantly reduce the likely hood, and possibly even deter hacks from occurring altogether.

-If you have hired a company to maintain your website, maintaining the software should be included for the fee you are paying them.
-If you are a company managing your website in-house, then it’s important to ensure that you are familiar with the software used in the development of your website, so that you can stay-up-to date on the latest versions and then update your website accordingly.
+If you’ve hired a company like iNNsite, to maintain your website, software updates should be included in their website maintenance package.
+If you are a company managing your website in-house, then it’s important to ensure that you are familiar with the software used in the development of your website, so that you can stay-up-to date with the latest versions and update your website accordingly.

-Open source CMS platforms often release updates to their software and their active communities also release updates to plugins.
-Remove any old plugins and ensure the ones you keep are updated with each new release.
+Open-source CMS platforms often release updates for their software.
+Their active communities also release updates to plugins developed for these CMS’s.
+Remove old and outdated plugins, and ensure the ones you keep are updated with each new release.
 If you’re not comfortable managing this aspect of your website, you can hire a website development company to do this for you.

 Another simple measure that you can request from your web developer is to re-name your admin folders.
 Given hackers can use scripts that target admin or login directories, renaming the folders to a more random term is a simple way to throw hackers off.